SwarmStorm/awesome/README.md

 *   [tauri-apps/tauri](https://github.com/tauri-apps/tauri) - Build smaller, faster, and more secure desktop and mobile applications with a web frontend.

 *   [lancedb/lancedb](https://github.com/lancedb/lancedb) - Developer-friendly, serverless vector database for AI applications.
 Easily add long-term memory to your LLM apps!

-*   [lancedb/lance](https://github.com/lancedb/lance) - Modern columnar data format for ML and LLMs implemented in Rust.
-Convert from parquet in 2 lines of code for 100x faster random access, vector index, and data versioning.
-Compatible with Pandas, DuckDB, Polars, Pyarrow, and PyTorch with more integrations coming..

 ## Kotlin